 to learn.
 This is what we say anyway.
 Ask us about it, maybe over a

-Spread throughout the islands are individual dancers & musos, British expats, the makings of some nascent sides, and good friends willing to host shenanigans, dance outs and pub sings.
+Spread throughout the islands are individual dancers & musos, British expats, the makings of some nascent sides, also good friends willing to host shenanigans, dance outs and pub sings.
 Let's find the spark to build more sides.
-A few of our sides are generally available to visit, perform or perhaps hold a workshop anywhere on the Islands
+A few of our sides are generally available to visit, perform or perhaps hold a workshop anywhere on the Islands.

 Island Thyme Morris a women's side, dances primarily Garland and Northwest.
-"Pacific North West" we've been told.
-They're not above attempting the dreaded Stick and Bucket Dance, and continue the "Mirkmuir Tradition" as well
+"Pacific North West" we've been told <grin>.
+They're not above attempting the dreaded Stick and Bucket Dance, and continue the "Mirkmuir Tradition" as well.

-Quicksbottom Morris, once the Men's Side of ITM (when IT was a Joint Side), has continued in the Welsh Border style of Morris and, after becoming a standalone side (2005), became mixed (men & women)
+Quicksbottom Morris, once the Men's Side of ITM (when IT was a Joint Side), has continued in the Welsh Border style of Morris and, after becoming a standalone side (2005) also became mixed team (men & women.)

 Drumbeggar Border Morris of Gabriola Island, another mixed Border side, first danced out in the spring of 2012.
 A few members are former stalwarts of the Morris & folk song scene in Vancouver and great friends of the pre-existing Island sides

-Quicksbottom Morris performs a Yule season Mummers play about the area in December & January each year, and occasionally one in April for St. George's Day.
+Quicksbottom Morris performs a Yule ("Christmas") season Mummers play about the area in December & January each year, and occasionally St. George's Day play in April.
 Background and a schedule may be found at their site and at the Master Mummers site

 Wassail - Waes Hael - “be of good health”.
 Olde English tradition of wassailing, dating back to the 1500s, is -- a seasonal greeting; a ceremony in or at "big houses" (those of the well to do) involving visiting by Wassailers travelling door to door; a ceremony to wake fruit trees from their winter slumber and scare away evil spirits, ensuring a good harvest.